 Skip to main content

-After each recording is transcribed, Steno generates structured notes using a local language model running via Ollama.
-Notes are saved as Markdown files on your device.
+After each recording is transcribed, Steno generates structured notes using a language model.
+By default this is a local model running via Ollama on your device; you can optionally configure a cloud model instead (see Summarization models).
+Notes are saved as Markdown files on your device either way.

 What Steno generates